Optimising creation operators for charmonium spectroscopy on the lattice: Charmonium spectrum

 Optimal meson profiles are extracted for all derivative-based operators used.
 The first optimal profile shown in Fig. \ref{fig:SijkGjDk_Ground_Profile} corresponds to the ground state created by the operator $|\epsilon_{ijk}|\gamma_j \nabla_k$.
 The main contribution to the profile comes clearly from pairs of low eigenvalues, as expected in distillation, and exhibits an approximately radially symmetric decay with increasing eigenvalues.
 As with the local operators, no nodes are observed for the ground state.
 Fig. \ref{fig:SijkGjDk_First_Profile} shows the optimal profile for the first excited state, where a single node can be seen and, while higher values of eigenvalues are less suppressed than in the ground state profile, the overall tendency of lower eigenmodes contributing more than higher ones still remains.
 To compare these profiles with those obtained for local operators one can take the one-dimensional profiles $\tilde{f}^{(|\epsilon_{ijk}|\gamma_j \nabla_k,0)}(\lambda_i, \lambda_i)$ and $\tilde{f}^{(|\epsilon_{ijk}|\gamma_j \nabla_k,1)}(\lambda_i, \lambda_i)$, shown in Fig. \ref{fig:SijkGjDk_Ground_Profile_Diag} with error bands.
 The notation $\tilde{f}^{(|\epsilon_{ijk}|\gamma_j \nabla_k,0)}(\lambda)$ should be understood as $\tilde{f}^{(|\epsilon_{ijk}|\gamma_j \nabla_k,0)}(\lambda, \lambda)$ and the same for the first excited state.
 The suppression of higher eigenmodes, together with the node for the first excited state, are clearly visible with notable resemblance to the local operators.

 At this point it is possible to gather the results obtained with both local and derivative-based operators to get a clear picture of the charmonium spectrum accessible through the use of the optimal meson distillation profiles when considering only the connected correlations.
 Table \ref{table:PlateauAverages_All} displays the plateau averages of the ground and first excited state effective masses for all the operators studied in this work, complementing the contents of tables \ref{table:PlateauAverages_Local} and \ref{table:PlateauAverages_Deriv}.
 The $1^{-+}$ channel only includes the ground state since it was the only clearly accessible one.
 The remarkable agreement between different operators of the same $J^{PC}$ serves as a non-trivial test.
 The slight tension between the $E^{++}$ and $T_2^{++}$ ground states can be explained via lattice artifacts since these two should coincide when taking the continuum limit.
 Fig. \ref{fig:Charmonium_Spectrum} displays the ground and first excited state for each fixed irrep, where the values come from the operators that displayed the best signal, and the spin assignment for the ground state is given by the label under each data point.
 The access to a first excited state purely by the inclusion of meson distillation profiles further demonstrates their usefulness.
-Furthermore, the hierarchy of states obtained in this work matches the one in nature for the 8 stable charmonium particles below the $D\bar{D}$ threshold.
-The ground state for the $1^{-+}$ channel is shown in red to emphasize its hybrid nature.
+Note the heirarchy of states computed matches the pattern seen in nature, where there are eight narrow charmonium resonances below the $D\bar{D}$ threshold.
+In this investigation, which has no light dynamical quarks, this threshold is absent.
+The ground state for the $1^{-+}$ channel is shown in red to emphasize its spin-exotic nature.

 A set of quantities of interest are the mass splittings.
 Their definitions are taken from \cite{DeTar2019} and are